Student Spotlight: Felipe Arias

 “These contributions as well as my job in the Learning Commons as a peer tutor have helped tremendously and have made my learning experience very pleasant,” he said.
 “I am extremely thankful for what COD has done for me.”

-Arias is now pursuing a dual degree in Electrical Engineering and Computer Science at UIUC, where he joined Tau Beta Pi and made the Dean’s List.
-In 2017, he participated in a summer Research Experience for Undergraduates (REU) at the University of California Berkeley.
+Arias is now pursuing a degree in Computer Science at UIUC, where he joined Tau Beta Pi and made the Dean’s List.
+In 2017, he participated in a summer Research Experience for Undergraduates (REU) at the University of California Berkeley and continues to complete research at UIUC and Stanford University, where he is an undergraduate research fellow in the DAWN lab.

 He would like to start his own company and/or design and patent his own circuits.